ryanraposo/shard-projector/README.md

 I had hoped someone would have joined in by now, but can't really be mad cause I've told almost no one about it... and wouldn't, just not in a good state for that, nor am I in one to get it there, so what is there to say.

 Just a stalemate, unfortunate.
-Honestly I've been having a great time, 'recklessly' so, but when I think on it, it can be sad shrugs.
+Honestly I've been having a great time, 'recklessly' so,but when I think on it, it can be sad shrugs.
 Just gunna do something else.

 My favourite takeaway and also the demon of the times: ending up comfortable doin' a whole lot of writing, implementing/deimplementing and straight up goofin' on github.
 I guess I've proved myself to myself, and thats some good-good.

 Be back when it'll serve someone.
 Ryan
 </p>
 </details>